-This query listed tables that have no foreign keys, meaning they are not referencing any table or are not on the "many" side of FK.
+This query listed tables that do not have foreign keys, which means that they are not referencing any table or that they are not on the "many" side of FK.

-Query below lists something a little different - tables that are not referencing and are not referenced by other tables.
-Something we called Loner Tables.
+The query below lists something a little different - tables that are not referencing and are not referenced by other tables.
+Something that can be called as Loner Tables.
 This diagram illustrates the concept:

-- table_count - number of tables in database
+- table_count - number of tables in the database (schema)

-- Scope of rows: query returns one row
+- Scope of rows: the query returns one row

-Loner Ratio in GSDB database is 9% - i.e. 9% of tables are not related with FKs to any other table.
+The Loner Ratio in the Airlines database (schema) is 25%, which means that 25% of the tables are not related by foreign keys to any other table.